 Usukuchi Shoyu (Light Colored Soy Sauce)

 It was originally favored in the west of Japan (Osaka area) and it has a lighter color and saltier taste than koikuchi.
-We use lighter color soy sauce to make udon noodle soup, chawanmushi, and simmered dishes.
+We use lighter color soy sauce to make udon noodle soup, chawanmushi, and simmered dishes (nimono).
 Use this soy sauce when you want to keep the broth color lighter in color.
-Regular soy sauce can make the broth and sauce too dark.
+Regular soy sauce can make the broth/sauce too dark in some dishes.

 Amakuchi Shoyu (Sweet Soy Sauce)

 The sweet soy sauce is the mainstream soy sauce in southern Japan (meaning that they use this as regular soy sauce).
 I actually have never used this soy sauce but if you happen to use it, please reduce the amount of sugar I use in my recipes.

 There is no substitution for soy sauce.
 For Japanese cooking I highly recommend to use Japanese soy sauce because I can differentiate Japanese and other kinds of soy sauce.